anonyland/anonymousland/_items/Guide.md

 Assuming you are using Android, APKs are used to install applications.
 These can be dangerous as installing a malicious application can be detrimental to your system.
 It would likely be best to install various APKs from a source you can reasonably trust, or you can build your own and verify the signatures.

+Various repositories:

+- [Accrescent](https://accrescent.app) an Android app store built and focused on security.
+Allows for app signing, signed repository metadata and automatic updates.

+- [F-Droid](https://f-droid.org) an Android app repository, allowing you to use custom repositories or create your own.

 <br>